All documents

 Managed – FPT Database Engine

-Updated on 05 Feb 2026
+Updated on 28 Apr 2026

 To view the list of database clusters, sign in to the FPT Cloud Portal.
-From the main menu, select Database Platform > All Databases, or navigate to the menu corresponding to a specific database category, such as:
+From the main menu, select Database Platform > All Databases, or navigate to the menu corresponding to a specific engine category, such as:

 • Relational Databases: PostgreSQL, MySQL, MariaDB, Microsoft SQL Server.